BrianReisman/BrianReisman/README.md

 Oh yes!

 - I'm 30 hours into a top rated 40 hour course on React
-- About 25% finish an algorithm
+- About 25% finish an algorithm and data structure series.
-- I'm reading JavaScript: The definitive Guide cover to cover.
-Currently on page 270 and learning how ES6 introduced dynamic imports.
+- And I am reading JavaScript: The definitive Guide cover to cover.
+(Currently on page 270 and learning how ES6 introduced dynamic imports!)

 <!--
 - 🤔 I’m looking for help with recreating React's useState in vanilla JavaScript.
 You can see my work on this up until now.
 The issue I'm facing is that index 0 that I get back is non-iterable data so I cannot spread state when updating state...